algolia/autocomplete/README.md

 * `hint` – If `false`, the autocomplete will not show a hint.
 Defaults to `true`.

 * `templates` – An optional hash overriding the default templates.
   * `dropdownMenu` – the dropdown menu template.
 The template should include all *dataset* placeholders.
+  * `header` – the header to prepend to the dropdown menu
+  * `footer` – the footer to append to the dropdown menu

 ```html
 <script type="text/template" id="my-custom-menu-template">